adobe/aquarium-fish/README.md

 For now the policy is quite simple - `admin` user can do anything, regular users can just use the cluster (create application, list their resources and so on).
-The applications & resources could contain sensetive information (like jenkins agent secret), so user will see just the owned applications and will be able to control only them.
+The applications & resources could contain sensitive information (like jenkins agent secret), so user will see just the owned applications and will be able to control only them.

 ## Implementation

-Go was choosen due to it's go-dqlite, simple one-binary executable resources management with embedded sql database that is synced automatically between the nodes.
+Go was chosen due to its go-dqlite, simple one-binary executable resources management with embedded sql database that is synced automatically between the nodes.
 It's needed to store cluster information for decision making (for example: which node will allocate the requested resources to handle the workload in the most efficient way).

-Resource drivers is the way nodes managing the resources.
+Resource drivers are the way nodes managing the resources.
 For example - if I have VMWare Fusion installed on my machine - I can run Fish and it's VMX driver will automatically detect that it can run VMX images.
 In case I have docker installed too - I can use both for different workloads or select the ones I actually want to use by `--drivers` option or via the API.